frederic-perez/Cardiac-electrophysiology/glossary.md

 __catheter ablation__ _n_ (vs thoracoscopic surgical ablation) [[Wikipedia]](https://en.wikipedia.org/wiki/Catheter_ablation)
 __catheter__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Catheter)
 __coarctation__ _n_ A narrowing or constricting, especially of the aorta or of a blood vessel.
+__commissure__ _n_ The point or surface where two parts, such as the eyelids, lips, or cardiac valves, join or form a connection.
 __coronary artery bypass graft (CABG, pronounced “cabbage”) surgery__ [[Wikipedia]](https://en.wikipedia.org/wiki/Coronary_artery_bypass_surgery)
 __coronary sinus__ _n_ The dilated terminal portion of the great cardiac vein, receiving blood from other veins draining the heart muscle and emptying into the right atrium.
 __coronary spasm__ _n_ Muscular closure of the coronary arteries, causing angina, ischemia, or myocardial infarction.